privcount/privcount/INSTALL.PyPy.markdown

 ln -s ../local/pypyenv .
 ```

+## Pin Python cryptography requirement (CentOS 7 only)

-## Centos 7
+### Centos 7

-# apply the following diff, to force cryptography version 1.5.2, which is compatible with pypy
+Apply the following diff, to force cryptography version 1.5.2, which is
-# (This may not be necessary if you already installed cryptography==1.5.2 as specified above.)
+compatible with pypy.
+(This may not be necessary if you already installed
+cryptography==1.5.2 as specified above.)

 ```
 diff --git a/requirements.txt b/requirements.txt
 index 576109e..ae02848 100644